nus-cs2103-AY2223S2/tp/README.md

 - [About us](https://ay2223s2-cs2103t-t09-2.github.io/tp/AboutUs.html)

 ## Acknowledgement:
-This project is based on the [SE-EDU initiative](https://se-education.org).
+This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).